 I don’t usually buy items without thorough research, and I quickly realized that these underwater fishing lights are something I definitely need and may have a positive effect on my catch rate and size.

 During my first foray into using LED lights as fishing lures, my fishing buddies had different opinions on which ones to get.
 Apparently, the market for them is a booming one.
-This mean I had many brands and options to choose from.
+This means I had many brands and options to choose from.

 Fish and other aquatic life may be visual creatures as well.
 They are attracted to objects emitting light, especially in dark environments, as they may find it aesthetically pleasing or as a source of food.
 This partly explains why deep-sea fish such as the anglerfish have developed light on their bodies: to attract unsuspecting prey towards them.

-Just like small bait fish like pilchards and sardines will shimmer when light bounces off their scales.
+Just like small baitfish like pilchards and sardines will shimmer when light bounces off their scales.